Bird and reptile tears aren’t so different from human tears

 “This knowledge helps in the understanding of the evolution and adaption of these species, as well as in their conservation,” adds Prof. Oriá.

 Collecting tears from Caiman (Caiman latirostris), Roadside hawk (Rupornis magnirostris), Blue-and-yellow macaw (Ara ararauna), Barn owl (Tyto alba), Turquoise-fronted amazon (Amazona aestiva), Loggerhead sea turtle (Caretta caretta), Red-footed tortoise (Chelonoidis carbonaria).
-All image credits: Arianne P. Oriá
+All images: Arianne P. Oriá and coauthors

 REPUBLISHING GUIDELINES: Open access and sharing research is part of Frontiers’ mission.
 Unless otherwise noted, you can republish articles posted in the Frontiers news blog — as long as you include a link back to the original research.
 Selling the articles is not allowed.